Jagadeesan breaks world record for highest ever List A score, TN win by 435 runs | Sports-Games

 - India

+Cricket seemed to have entered the space age on Monday riding on an astonishing batting display.

-Tamil Nadu batter Narayan Jagadeesan on Monday shattered the world record for the highest ever individual score in men's List A cricket by hammering a 141-ball 277 against Arunachal Pradesh in the Vijay Hazare Trophy here.
+First, Tamil Nadu batter Narayan Jagadeesan shattered the world record for the highest ever individual score in men's List A cricket (50-over one-day game) by hammering a 141-ball 277 against Arunachal Pradesh in the Vijay Hazare Trophy here.

-Tamil Nadu won the Group C match by 435 runs, making it the biggest victory margin in a List A match.
+Then, Tamil Nadu became the first team to breach the 500-mark in List A cricket before winning the Group C match by 435 runs, making it the biggest victory margin at this level.
 The previous record was Somerset's 346-run win over Devon in 1990.
+This was after the 26-year-old Jagadeesan etched his name in history books by becoming the first-ever player to score five consecutive centuries in men's List A cricket.

-The 26-year-old Jagadeesan bettered the record of Alistair Brown's previous high of 268 for Surrey against Glamorgan in 2002.
-The Indian record for highest List A score of 264 by Rohit Sharma in an ODI against Sri Lanka was also obliterated in the process.
+He also went past Alistair Brown and Rohit Sharma to set a new record for the highest individual score.
+Brown's previous high of 268 for Surrey came against Glamorgan in 2002.
+The Indian record for highest List A score of 264 by Rohit in an ODI against Sri Lanka was also obliterated in the process.

 The previous highest List A total in India was 457 for four by Mumbai against Puducherry in Jaipur in 2021.